Shaheen Shah Afridi: Domestic and franchise career

-In December 2019, it was announced that Afridi will play for Hampshire County Cricket Club in the 2020 t20 Blast in England.
-In September 2020, Hampshire confirmed his participation in the 2020 t20 Blast, and announced that he will be available after fulfilling his national duties.
+In December 2019, it was announced that Afridi will play for Hampshire County Cricket Club in the 2020 T20 Blast in England.
+In September 2020, Hampshire confirmed his participation in the 2020 T20 Blast, and announced that he will be available after fulfilling his national duties.

-On 20 September 2020, in the final round of group matches in the t20 Blast, Afridi took a hat-trick and four wickets in four balls, finishing with match figures of 6/19 from his four overs and recording the best ever bowling figures at the Rose Bowl in T20 cricket.
+On 20 September 2020, in the final round of group matches in the T20 Blast, Afridi took a hat-trick and four wickets in four balls, finishing with match figures of 6/19 from his four overs and recording the best ever bowling figures at the Rose Bowl in T20 cricket.

 On 2 October 2020, in the 2020–21 National T20 Cup, Afridi took his second five-wicket haul in three T20 games, with figures of 5/20 from his four overs.
 Three days later, Afridi took another five-wicket haul, with 5/21 in the match against Sindh.
 In October 2021, Afridi signed with Middlesex to play in domestic matches in England until July 2022.
 However, he returned to Pakistan in mid-May to prepare for the national team's home series against the West Indies.

-In December 2021, he was named as a captain of Lahore Qalandars.
-Under his captaincy, Qalandars won the 2022 PSL which also made him the youngest captain to win a T20 league.
-He also ended as leading wicket-taker of the tournament.
+In December 2021, he was named as the captain of Lahore Qalandars.
+Afridi later stated that Imran Khan had suggested for him to become captain, which led to the change in captaincy.
+Under his captaincy, Qalandars won the 2022 PSL, which made him the youngest captain to win a T20 league.
+He also ended the tournament as the leading wicket-taker.

+In December 2024, he was directly signed by the defending Bangladesh Premier League Champion, Fortune Barishal, making his debut for them on the 30th of December.

+In June 2025, Afridi nominated for the Big Bash League (BBL) international player draft for the 2025–26 season.
+He was selected first overall by the Brisbane Heat.